Utilities

 Important Options

 The regularization parameter.
+Default is 1e-5.
 A value of 2e-5 seems to work well with typical images from a GE scanner.

 qi tvmask